 Q: What options do graduates of non-APA accredited programs have in the job market?

-A: Whether or not the Clinical Doctoral Psychology Program is APA accredited, a clinical doctoral psychology graduate from a regionally accredited institution can pursue a professional career as a licensed psychologist in Virginia.
-A graduate can apply to sit for the national licensure examination, the Examination for Professional Practice in Psychology (EPPP).
-A graduate may also able to apply for licensure in other states, subject to individual state requirements and completion of any state-required post-doctoral residency requirements.
+A: Whether or not the Clinical Doctoral Psychology Program is APA accredited, a clinical doctoral psychology graduate from a regionally accredited institution can pursue a professional career as a licensed psychologist in several states.
+The Psy.D. in Clinical Psychology at the DC campus meets the educational requirements for licensure as a psychologist in Virginia.
+Applicants for licensure as a psychologist in Virginia may also be required to complete a minimum number of hours of post-doctoral professional clinical experience within a specified time period, as well as other state-specific requirements.
+A graduate can also apply to sit for the national licensure examination, the Examination for Professional Practice in Psychology (EPPP) and may also able to apply for licensure in other states, and both of these options are subject to individual state requirements and completion of any state-required post-doctoral residency requirements.
 Outside agencies control the requirements for taking and passing certification/licensing exams and are subject to change without notice to the campus.
 You may want to visit the Association of State and Provincial Psychology Boards website (http://www.asppb.net) for more information.

 Q: What is APPIC?

 A: The Association of Psychology Postdoctoral and Internship Centers (APPIC) is a membership body for doctoral programs and internship and postdoctoral sites.
 APPIC is responsible for a directory that provides doctoral internship site data for students searching for doctoral internships.
 APPIC also regulates an internship application and matching process that allows students to obtain a doctoral internship.